wJoenn/louisramosdev/content/blogs/create-a-rails-7-rest-api.md

 end
 ```

-The reason my success message is an array is because the `task.errors.full_messages` is an array of strings and I want to keep the typing of my response objects consistent.

-Now if we try to make a POST request to our `/tasks` endpoint we should receive a json object with a success message and the task itself.
+Now if we try to make a POST request to our `/tasks` endpoint we should receive a json object with the created task.

 In order to try this we will use a tool called <a href="https://www.postman.com/" target="_blank">Postman</a>.
-You can either use the web version or the application but before we can do anything we need a way to use our localhost publicly.<br />
+You can either use the web version or the application.
+If you decide to use the web version you'll need a way to use your localhost publicly first though so I'll quickly go over that.<br />
 We'll use <a href="https://ngrok.com/download" target="_blank">Ngrok</a> for that.

-Once you've downloaded Ngrok and you've added your authkey to your system's configuration (follow Ngrok's instructions for that), you'll need to authorize Ngrok to access your Rails application by adding the domain Ngrok gives you to your `config/environments/develompent.rb` file.<br />
+Once you've downloaded Ngrok and you've added your authkey to your system's configuration (follow Ngrok's instructions for that), you'll need to authorize Ngrok to access your Rails application by adding the domain Ngrok gives you to your `config/environments/development.rb` file.<br />
 The problem with this method is that everytime you open a new Ngrok server you have to change the domain name manualy.

 What I like to do instead is add a regex expression that'll match any ngrok domain